ChrisPenner/ChrisPenner.github.io/site/drafts/restricting-monads.md

   (<*>) :: f (a -> b) -> f a -> f b
 ```

-We can see that there's no way way to sequence effects at _runtime_ such that the chosen sequence of effects is dependent on the results of effects at runtime (that is, when we're running the effects).
+We can see that it affords no way to sequence effects at such that the chosen sequence of effects is dependent on the results of previous effects.

 Compare this to the Monad interface: